bevacqua/campaign/README.md

 # Contributing

 You're welcome to contribute to the development of `campaign`!
 Additional template engines and providers would be nice, and I'd encourage creating packages that solely contain that engine or email provider.
-For instance, you could create `campaign-jade`, or `campaign-postmark`.
+For instance, you could create `campaign-ejs`, or `campaign-postmark`.

 Hmmm, yeah.
 That'd be great!